capacitor21/Strava-Data-Analysis/README.md

 # Strava-Data-Analysis
-Analysis of my strava biking, running, and hiking activities using pandas and the Strava api
+Analysis of my Strava biking, running, and hiking activities using Pandas and the Strava API